Stats.Blue

 When calculating a confidence interval for a proportion, you should keep the following in mind:

-• The confidence levels can be very inaccurate unless your sample size sample is very large.
-The actual confidence level is often less than the confidence level you specify.
+• The confidence levels can be inaccurate unless your sample size sample is large.
+The actual confidence level can be less than the confidence level you specify.

-• This website also computes the "plus four" interval.
+• This page also computes the "plus four" interval.
 Statistical literature suggests that the plus four interval yields better results than the usual large-sample interval.
-Experts in statistical practice recommend that you use the plus four interval for estimating a proportion when the confidence level at least 90% and the sample size is at least 10.
+Experts in statistical practice recommend that you use the plus four interval for estimating a proportion when the confidence level at least $90\%$ and the sample size is at least $10.$

 Confidence Level: